 Through a generous gift from Judy and Bobby Shackouls in 2006, the University Honors Program at Mississippi State grew and transformed to become the Shackouls Honors College.
-I am proud to serve as the first Dean of the Honors College, a position I assumed in 2011.
-Located in Zacharias Village, a true residential college experience has developed in Griffis and Nunnelee halls over the past eight years.
+I am honored to serve as the Dean of the Honors College, after over fifteen years of teaching and mentoring honor students at Mississippi State University.
+Located in Zacharias Village, a true residential college experience has developed in Griffis and Nunnelee halls over the past ten years.
 Classrooms, conference rooms, social spaces, courtyard, library, and computer lab complement our student residences.
 In the tradition of the Universities of Oxford and Cambridge, we are a residential college serving the intellectual and social needs of our outstanding honors students.

-Most exciting (and important) is our new honors curriculum, the Cursus Honorum ("Path of Honors").
-We offer small seminars with common readings to students in the first year of the program, and follow that with special topics and interdisciplinary courses in the fine arts, humanities, mathematics, social sciences, and sciences.
+Our special Honors curriculum, called the Cursus Honorum, offers small seminars with common readings to students who want to read great books, discuss important ideas, and develop new and more powerful ways to think about the world around them.
+Honor students can choose to follow that with special topics and interdisciplinary courses in the fine arts, humanities, mathematics, social sciences, and sciences.
 Our seminars have a maximum of 15 students in each section, while our lecture courses have no more than 25.
 For an even more intimate and intense experience, our students can take Oxbridge tutorials where 1-3 students meet with a faculty "tutor" each week to engage in conversation about the students' work.
 Those who prefer this style of student-centered learning can even take tutorials with Oxford University faculty during our Shackouls Summer Study in Oxford.
-Scholarships are available for this and many other study abroad experiences.
+Scholarships are available for this and many other study-abroad experiences.